 Why is my bill higher than normal?

-The primary factor impacting your bill from The Energy Cooperative is the cost to heat or cool your home.
+The primary factor impacting your bill is the cost to heat or cool your home.
 Weather plays a big part in this; however, there are things you can do to ensure you are using energy as efficiently as possible.

 When a bill is estimated, it is based on usage from the same time last year, and it can often result in your estimated usage being lower or higher than your actual usage.
 Your next bill, based on an actual read, will bring your account back in line with the current reading on your meter.
 If your previous estimated bill was too low, your next bill may be higher than you expected.
 Similarly, if your bills have been overestimated, you will eventually receive a reduced bill.